Chargeback Fees Explained (plus How Merchants Can Avoid Them)

 This can be an effective prevention against card-not-present fraud.
 Other preventative best practices might include:

 - Clear, detailed product/service descriptions

 - Self-explanatory billing descriptors

 - Easily referenced company contact info

 - Highly responsive customer service

-Obviously, not receiving chargebacks at all is the ideal … but as long as the system exists, it’s possible that cardholders will dispute transactions, particularly in response to criminal fraud.
-When that happens, the best a merchant can hope for is to learn about the chargeback before it’s actually filed.
+Obviously, not receiving chargebacks at all is the goal.
+But, as long as the system exists, it’s possible that cardholders will dispute transactions.
+This is especially true in response to criminal fraud.
+With a chargeback alert program, however, participating issuers can give merchants advance warning before filing a chargeback.

-The benefits in terms of both revenue and reputation are significant, but only if the alert provider has working relationships with the majority of banks.
+The benefits in terms of both revenue and reputation are significant.
+These only apply, though, if the alert provider has working relationships with the majority of banks.
 Chargebacks911 offers the broadest chargeback alerts network on the market, partnering with more issuing banks than any other service provider.